awestover/thoughts/content/index.md

 This is where I'll store documents about research that I'm doing, such as thinking through what the right questions to ask are.
 It will mostly be AI safety related, although a bit of pure math may sneak in occasionally, and I'm planning to mainly take a theoretical point of view on AI safety.

 [[2notes/]]:
 When reading / learning new things, writing notes/summaries/intuitions is important for me to get something from the reading.
 I'll store these here.
+This will also contain notes about fun math problems that I work on!

 [[addictive technologies are harmful]]:
 Do you wish you wasted less time with tech?
 How much waste does tech cause?
 How bad is this?